apache/datafusion-python/docs/source/user-guide/configuration.rst

     print(ctx)

-You can read more about available :code:`SessionConfig` options `here <https://arrow.apache.org/datafusion/user-guide/configs.html>`_, and about :code:`RuntimeConfig` options `here <https://docs.rs/datafusion/latest/datafusion/execution/runtime_env/struct.RuntimeConfig.html>`_.
+You can read more about available :code:`SessionConfig` options in the `rust DataFusion Configuration guide <https://arrow.apache.org/datafusion/user-guide/configs.html>`_, and about :code:`RuntimeConfig` options in the rust `online API documentation <https://docs.rs/datafusion/latest/datafusion/execution/runtime_env/struct.RuntimeConfig.html>`_.